 Process mapping has four levels of detail, and you can choose to build upon each one, or just dive into creating the type of process map that aligns with the level that you need:

-- Level One – A simple list of your process steps to get a broad overview.
+- Level one: A simple list of your process steps to get a broad overview.

-- Level Two – Visual representation of how your process flows from start to finish, including decision points.
+- Level two: Visual representation of how your process flows from start to finish, including decision points.

-- Level Three – Depicts the workflow as well as the team members involved with each step.
+- Level three: Depicts the workflow as well as the team members involved with each step.

-- Level Four – This is the most detailed process map.
+- Level four: This is the most detailed process map.
 Your steps and stakeholders are visually represented along with instructions for completing each step.

-We decided to use a full level four process map to really understand everything from start to finish.
+When we started optimizing our clientflow, we decided to use a full level four process map to really understand everything from start to finish.

-We just wrote down each process step, what was required to make it happen, and what it means for each step to be complete.
-As we were writing everything down, we were able to identify the exact drop-off point where prospective client weren’t moving forward with booking.
+We wrote down each process step, what was required to make it happen, and what it means for each step to be complete.
+As we were writing everything down, we were able to identify the exact drop-off point where prospective clients weren’t moving forward with booking.
 It was something so small, but it explained exactly why our prospects weren’t getting back to us.